aptech/docs/docs/cmlmt/cmlmt-ug-cmlmt-procedure.rst

 A matrix or array in the model may contain a mixture of fixed values along with parameters to be estimated.
 In most cases, it is simplest to assign some parameters as fixed by using the *active* member of the :class:`cmlmtControl` structure.

-You can also specify some parameters to be fixed to their start value by 'packing' them in the `PV` struct with :func:`pvPackM`, which has an additional argument called a "mask," strictly conformable to the input matrix or array, indicating which elements are fixed (the corresponding element in the mask is zero) or being estimated (the corresponding element in the mask is nonzero).
+You can also specify some parameters to be fixed to their start value by 'packing' them in the :class:`PV` struct with :func:`pvPackM`, which has an additional argument called a "mask," strictly conformable to the input matrix or array, indicating which elements are fixed (the corresponding element in the mask is zero) or being estimated (the corresponding element in the mask is nonzero).
 For example:

 ::